-As a reader of our earlier posts I know that you will be already making major moves to differentiate yourself from your class mates.
+As an avid reader of our posts you will be already making major moves to differentiate yourself from your class mates.

 But one of the big questions for any student/new entrant is where do you go to get started?
 Starting your event job search can be daunting.